Gender neutral, ingredient focused, inexpensive and TikTok famous. Sounds

-I Have mixed feelings with this one.
-Now that the weather is warmer, the consistency is much.
-During the winter this got so solid it was hard to squeeze it out of the bottle.
-I’m sure there is a lot of innuendo in this
+Now that the weather is warmer, the consistency is much gooey-er.
+During the winter this got so thick and hard it was difficult to squeeze it out of the bottle.
+So many dirty joke potential in that last sentence.

 Oat Cleansing Balm Ingredient List: Prunus Amygdalus Dulcis (Sweet Almond) Oil, Cetearyl Alcohol, PEG-6 Caprylic/Capric Glycerides, Avena Sativa (Oat) Kernel Oil, Candelilla Cera (Cire de candelilla), Silica, Sorbitan Stearate, Tribehenin, PEG-60 Almond Glycerides, Avena Sativa (Oat) Kernel Flour, Aqua (Water/Eau), Benzyl Alcohol, Phenoxyethanol, Lecithin, 1,2-Hexanediol, Ascorbyl Palmitate, Tocopherol, Biosaccharide Gum-4, Helianthus Annuus (Sunflower) Seed Oil.